-Math activities for toddlers can be a blast!
+Math activities like Bear Caves Color Sort for toddlers are a blast!

 Here, we like to keep kids learning through play with intentional, yet simple, guided learning prompts.